 Fellows participate in the metabolic genetics clinic and neurogenetics clinic as well as the California Newborn Screening Program.
 Fellows also train in the clinical biochemical genetics lab at Stanford University Medical Center.

 Fellows are expected to undertake a mentored research project during their training.
 Trainees at Stanford have co-authored numerous peer-reviewed publications and have regularly presented their work at regional and national meetings.

 Competitively awarded fellowships administered by the Department of Pediatrics are available to support additional clinical, translational or basic science research training.
-Applicants may be interested in the School of Medicine faculty profiles site.

 How to Apply